Dwolla/dwolla-v2-kotlin/docs/snippets/high_level_requests/funding-sources.md

 )
 ```

-## Retrieve a list of removed Funding Sources for a Customer
+## Retrieve a List of Removed Funding Sources for a Customer

 ```kotlin
 dwolla.fundingSources.listByCustomer(